Forex Trading – The Definitive Guide

 Now that you know what Forex is and how you can start trading in it, it’s time to delve into the inner workings of the whole thing; by that, we mean what you’ll actually be trading with, which are currency pairs.

 We’ll be starting with the three most commonly traded currencies, which are the US Dollar, the British Pound, and the Euro.
 Now, when it comes to notations, banks and brokers use an ISO code to refer to each currency for the sake of simplicity.
-‘What in tarnation is an ISO code?’ you might be wondering.
-Well, an ISO code is simply an abbreviation of the currencies’ name.
+An ISO code is simply an abbreviation of the currencies’ name.
 An example of that would be referring to the US Dollar as USD, or the British pound as GBP, or the Euro as EUR.

 ISO codes were made to be easy to remember and easily distinguishable from each other.
 However, there are always exceptions to the rule.
 For example, the Swiss Franc is ambiguously assigned the ISO code that is CHF.